murkl/arch-os/TRANSLATING.md

 languages.
 It does not cover Polish, Czech, Turkish, Greek, Cyrillic or anything written in a script of its own: those letters are not in the font the live image loads, and the console puts a replacement mark where each of them should be.
-A test refuses a runtime catalog that would do that; a tree's catalog is not checked, and would simply be unreadable on screen.
+A test refuses a runtime catalog that would do that; a module's catalog is not checked, and would simply be unreadable on screen.

 Making those languages possible is a change to the image (a console font loaded